tov/libffi-sys-rs/README.md

 ## Usage

+Make sure you have a working make, C compiler, automake, and autoconf first.
 It’s [on crates.io](https://crates.io/crates/libffi-sys), so you can add

 ```toml
 [dependencies]